The Arc of Tennessee ®

 Information about People FirstPeople First Tennessee (PFTN) is a grassroots membership disability rights group led by self-advocates with the goal of empowering people with disabilities to have voices in addressing issues of equality that affect them.
 PFTN was established to be a powerful self-advocacy organization, leading a vibrant, engaged and growing movement of self-advocates committed to the full inclusion of people with disabilities in society.

-PFTN is a catalyst addressing issues affecting people with disabilites to lead lives of their own choosing, to be free from poverty, to be employed, to reside in the community and to live independently with ready access to the services and supports they need.
+PFTN is a catalyst addressing issues affecting people with disabilities to lead lives of their own choosing, to be free from poverty, to be employed, to reside in the community and to live independently with ready access to the services and supports they need.
 The PFTN advisory council led by self-advocates, supported by mentors and staff that closely follows a three-year strategic plan.
 To read our plan, click HERE or to view our brochure click HERE.

 Local PFTN chapters